 - If it is a website redesign, I want to know what the prospect likes and dislikes about his website.

-- By what date do want your website to be completed?
+- By what date do you want your website to be completed?

 Shockingly, many times I get the answer of “I don’t know.”
 I don’t actually say this, but I think to myself: “Are you kidding me?
 What do you mean you don’t know?”
-When someone calls our web design firm to build a website for his business and he tells me that he has no budget it tells me several things:
+When someone calls our web design firm to build or redesign a website for his business, and he tells me that he has no budget, it tells me several things:

 - It tells me that you have no clue.
-You should have a general idea of how much a professionally built website should cost.
-The same way you would have a general idea of the cost of a home in your neighborhood.
-Even though you are not a web designer you should have some idea about costs.
+It would be best if you had a general idea of how much a professionally built website should cost.
+In the same way, you would have a general idea of the cost of a home in your neighborhood.
+Even though you are not a web designer, you should have some idea about costs.
 You know that you are hiring a professional web designer here in the good old USA.
 You know that there are certain costs to run a business.

 Have a budget for your website.
 If it’s $5,000, it is that.
 If it’s $25,000, it’s that.
 And, yes, there is a difference between a $5,000 website and a $25,000 website.
-Whatever it is have a budget.
+Whatever amount it is, make sure that you have a budget before you start a website project.
 Your budget might be too low to hire a professional web design firm such as ours, and that’s OK.
 If it’s not in the budget to hire us, you can try to wait until you have the funds or hire a hobbyist or even try to do it yourself.
-Regardless, the bottom line is that just like with any other investment in your business have a set budget for your website project.
+Regardless, just like with any other investment in your business, the bottom line is that you have a set budget for your website project.
 It sets realistic expectations.